mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

   * Reconfigure the proxies to not to drop the connections;
   * Reconfigure proxy to drop the connection after 10 minutes;
   * Increase heartbeat rate to 45-60 seconds.
+* Disable push before reinitializing session, to avoid Vaadin client freezing on Chrome 80+ with push enabled.